 How To Tell If Your Goat Is In Heat

+Know how to tell if your goat is in heat by identifying key differences in behavior.
 In every breed of goat, with the exception of Nigerian Dwarfs, the does will begin to go in heat during the fall/winter.
 There is no set date or even set month.
 Each female is different, but you can expect to see them enter into heat during the fall and winter months.

 When a goat goes into heat it is called estrous.
 It significantly easier to tell when does go into their estrous cycle than it is to tell when doeling does.
 However, some common signs for both are that they are louder than usual.
 A LOT louder.
 It’s a mating call, the female is declaring that she is ready.

 You might also notice that she is either extremely cuddly or extremely distant, they can sometimes be the extreme opposite of their regular disposition.
 I’ve mainly experienced them to be overly affectionate.
 Their tails will wag like crazy.
 They are showing off and waving their scent around for the males.
 You may even see discharge coming from the vulva.

 Differences in Behavior

 Another sign is that a goat will either assert dominance by mounting or assume submission by being mounted.
 All of the above are the common signs you’ll see in females during the estrous cycle.